Drugs A - Z

 Generic Name: aripiprazole | Brand Name: Abilify

 What is this medicine?ARIPIPRAZOLE (ay ri PIP ray zole) is an atypical antipsychotic.
-It is used to treat schizophrenia and bipolar disorder, also known as manic-depression.
+It is used to treat schizophrenia and bipolar disorder, also known as manic-depression, and to treat some symptoms of autism.
 This medicine may also be used in combination with antidepressants to treat major depressive disorder.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: